cullenpu/WhileTrue/product_research/ux_research/report.md

 Are biggest priority is to add missing essential features to our mockup.
 These are features we did not consider because we did not have a deep understanding of a professional marketer's workflow:

-- adding a search bar to every page, so that the user can search saved copy on the dashboard and previously inputted offer and client segment data
+- adding a search bar and a filter to every page, so that the user can search saved copy on the dashboard and previously inputted offer and client segment data
 - adding the ability for users to customize the categories in the data they upload to give them finer control over the data used to generate copy
 - nice to haves such as a character or word count cap on the generated content, ability to favorite generated copy, and ability to export data

 Our goal is to add these features while maintaining the intuitiveness of our application.
 Because our solution is a very specialized SaaS, we were able to keep the design simple and easy to navigate.
 The simplicity is important for us to maintain as we add more features.

+We also gained valuable feedback about our application's UI.
+Specifically, the data input on the mockup doesn't look like a data input form.
+Additionally, the prompt form on the content generation page is very ambiguous.
+Our participant was paused on that page for a long time, unsure of what to do.
+We plan to make it more informative in our implementation.

 ## Notes